Thermal Solar Power (Lite)

 Q: What is the performance impact on the game?

 A: For the sake of my creative goals, there is a fairly complex temperature script being applied to every thermal solar panel once every second, and then there is related management of heat, fluids, entities etc. On my PC (i5-12400F, RTX3070) it seems that producing 1GW of electricity around the clock with only the solar thermal complex (and no coal backup) could increase CPU time usage with an average of maybe 5.3 ms/tick.
-I realize that this matters in mega-factories, and this is the very reason I created the large version of the Thermal Solar Panel.
-Using that seems to reduce the overall impact to about 1.3 ms/tick, which works fine for me.
-Of course, on an extreme scale, Solar Panel + Accu remains the better option due to their minimal and virtually non-scaling UPS impact.
+Using the large version of the Thermal Solar Panel, that is reduced to about 1.3 ms/tick (1.6 ms/tick with coal backup), which works fine for me.

 Q: Anyway, how do you calculate the actual, average output of the thermal solar panel?